 If the thought of doing research makes you cringe, hire an architect.
 They already have an extensive knowledge on great products, and might even get good deals on certain items for being a frequent customer.

 Blowing Your Budget: It is important to create a budget before beginning a renovation project.
 You definitely do not want to run out of money midway through and get stuck with a half-done kitchen or bathroom.
 Estimate all costs, even small things like nails and screws – then add more money on top.
+If you are remodeling your bathroom and getting a new toilet then check out this new toilet that works for every budget.

 “Have 30% more money than the budget begins with and start off with a wish list and a ‘must-have’ list,” advised Baughman.